 If you are dealing with a lender that is offering a no credit check loan, you should avoid them at all costs.
-Any finance provider that suggests it can provide a payday loan without a credit check will be breaking the rules set out by the Financial Conduct Authority (FCA) and is likely offering to lend money illegally.
+Any finance provider that suggests it can provide a loan without a credit check will be breaking the rules set out by the Financial Conduct Authority (FCA) and is likely offering to lend money illegally.
 As a consumer you will also not be protected by the FCA.

 Are no credit check payday loans legal?

 Lenders must carry out some form of credit check before reaching a decision on an application for credit.
-Payday loans are regulated by the Financial Conduct Authority (FCA), whose rules state that appropriate credit checks must be carried out on all applicants.
+Unsecured loans including payday loans are regulated by the Financial Conduct Authority (FCA), whose rules state that appropriate credit checks must be carried out on all applicants.

-If you are dealing with any person or company not regulated and authorised by the FCA you should not enter into any form of credit agreement for your own safety.
+If you are dealing with any person or company not authorised or regulated and authorised by the FCA you should not enter into any form of credit agreement for your own safety.

 Are no credit check payday loans safe?

-Before you deal with any financial services company, you can check if they are authorised on the Financial Services Register If you choose to do business with an unauthorised company, then you would have no legal protection were things to go wrong.
+If you were to choose to do business with an unauthorised and unregulated company, then you would have no legal protection were things to go wrong.
 You would also be unable to refer any complaint about that company to the Financial Ombudsman Service.
+Before you deal with any financial services company, you can check if they are authorised and regulated on the Financial Services Register.